 Your physical therapist will help you begin your exercise routine.
-These exercises are designed to help increase strength in the joint.
-Ultimately, the goal is for you to perform activities of daily living, such as walking, climbing stairs, and getting in and out of bed and up and down from a chair or toilet.
+These exercises are designed to help increase strength and flexibility in the joint.
+Ultimately, the goal is to be able to both straighten and bend your knee as well as strengthen your knee in order to perform functional activities, such as getting in and out of bed, getting up and down from a chair or toilet, walking, and climbing stairs.
 In order to ensure maximum success, it is important that you follow physical therapy instructions both while you are in the hospital and after you are discharged from the hospital.

-While in the hospital, you will be treated individually by your physical therapy team member to work on walking and strength.
+While in the hospital, you will be treated individually by your physical therapy team member to work on walking, strength and range of motion.